FawryPay/ReactNative-Fawrypay-Anonymous-sample/README.md

 }
 ```

-**Step 3: Modify `build.gradle` in App Module**

-1. Now, open the `build.gradle` file for your app module (named `android/app/build.gradle`).
+3. Now, open the `build.gradle` file for your app module (named `android/app/build.gradle`).

-2. Ensure that the `repositories` block is also present in this file with the same content as the project root `build.gradle`.
+4. Make sure the `repositories` block is also present in this file with the same content:

 ```gradle
 repositories {